 - Front Passenger Airbag Enabled See Oper.
 Manual

-To temporarily remove the warning message, press the reset button on the steering wheel or instrument cluster.
-In many cases, the error message comes back again when the passenger seat is occupied/vacated or when the vehicle is restarted.
+Press the reset button on the steering wheel or instrument cluster to temporarily remove the warning message.
+The error message often returns when the passenger seat is occupied/vacated or when the vehicle is restarted.

 Other possible symptoms related to this problem include: